Hannah Green wins KPMG Women’s PGA Championship

 Green closed with an even-par 72 at Hazeltine for a one-shot victory over defending champion Sung Hyun Park, whose 18-foot birdie putt on the 18th hole gave her a 68 and put the pressure on the 22-year-old Australian.

-Green pulled a 6-iron into the bunker, blasted out to 5 feet and made the biggest putt of her life.
+Green pulled a 4-iron into the bunker, blasted out to 5 feet and made the biggest putt of her life.

 Among those to celebrate with her was Australia's most prolific major champion, Karrie Webb, which was meaningful in many ways.
 Webb was the last Aussie to win an LPGA Tour major in 2006 at the Kraft Nabisco.
 She also supports junior girls in Australia, bringing two scholarship winners to America each year.